 Step 1: When opening a new account or updating your details, your bank will ask for KYC documents.

-Step 2: You’ll need to submit copies of these documents, which the bank will verify against the originals.
+Step 2: You will need to submit copies of these documents, which the bank will verify against the originals.

 Step 3: The bank retains these verified records, ensuring your profile is compliant with current regulations.